dwlamb/Firefox_Responsive_UI_presets/README.md

   - for the moment, leave value blank and click OK
 5. Right click on "devtools.responsiveUI.presets" and select Modify
 6.  paste in the presets from the file 'Phone_and_Tablet_Presets.json', everything from '[' to ']' and including those brackets
+7. Exit about:config
+8. Open a new tab or window, load in a web url you wish to see in different emulations
+9. Press 'Ctrl+M' to see that site in one of the presets
+10. From the presets, choose a dimension.